pr3sh/openshift/redhat_linux_admin/monitor_manage_processes.md

 [root@host ~]#
 ```

-The same selective process termination can be applied using parent and child process relationships.
-Use the pstree command to view a process tree for the system or a single user.
-Use the parent process's PID to kill all children they have created.
-This time, the parent Bash login shell survives because the signal is directed only at its child processes.
+> The same can be applied with parent and child process relationships.
+  - Use the **`pstree`** command to view a process tree for the system or a single user.
+  - Use the parent process's **`PID`** to kill all children they have created.

+> *This time, the parent Bash login shell survives because the signal is directed only at its child processes.*